-(d) A Personnel and Burden Carrier is considered unattended when the operator is 25 ft.
+- 5.4.4 A carrier is considered unattended when the operator is 25 ft.
 (7.6 m) or more from the carrier which remains in his view, or whenever the operator leaves the carrier and it is not within his view.
-When the operator of a Personnel and Burden Carrier is dismounted and within 25 ft.
-(7.6 m) of the carrier still in his view, he still must have controls neutralized, and brakes set to prevent movement.

-(e) Maintain a safe distance from the edge of ramps and plataforms.

-(f) Use only approved Personnel and Burden Carriers in hazardous locations.

-(g) Report all accidents involving personnel, building structures, and equipment.

-(h) Operators shall not add to, or modify, the Personnel or Burden Carrier.(i) Five aisles, access to stairways, and fire equipment shall be kept clear.
+When the operator is dismounted and within 25 ft.
+(7.6 m) of the carrier still in his view, he still must have controls neutralized, and parking brake(s) set to prevent movement. - 5.4.5 Maintain a safe distance from the edge of ramps and platforms. - 5.4.6 Use only approved carriers in hazardous locations, as defined in the appropriate safety standards. - 5.4.7 Report all accidents involving personnel, building structures, and equipment. - 5.4.8 Operators shall not add to, or modify, the carrier. - 5.4.9 Carriers shall not be parked or left unattended such that they block or obstruct fire aisles, access to stairways, or fire equipment.

-(j) Operators and personnel shall be warned of the hazards of long hair and loose clothing.

-505 TRAVELING
+5.5 Traveling

-(a) Observe all traffic regulations, including authorized plant speed limit.
+- 5.5.1 Observe all traffic regulations, including authorized plant speed limits.
 Under normal traffic conditions keep to the right.
-Maintain a safe distance, based on speed of travel, from the carrier or vehicle ahead; and keep the Personnel and Burden Carrier under control at all times.

-(b) Yield the right of way to pedestrians, ambulances, fire trucks, or other carriers or vehicles in emergency situations.

-(c) Do not pass another carrier or vehicle traveling in the same direction at intersections, blind spots, or at other dangerous locations.

-(d) Keep a clear view of the path of travel, observe other traffic and personnel, and maintain a safe clearance.

-(e) Slow down and sound the audible warning device at cross aisles and other locations where visibility is obstructed.

-(f) Ascend or descend grades slowly.

-(g) Use extra caution when operating on grades.
-Never turn on any grade, ramp, or incline; always travel straight up and down.

-(h) Under all travel conditions the carrier shall be operated at a speed that will permit it to be brought to a stop in a safe manner.

-(i) Make starts, stops, turns, or direction reversals in a smooth manner so as not to shift the load, overturn the carrier, or both.

-(j) Do not indulge in stunt driving or horseplay.

-(k) Slow down when approaching, or on, wet or slippery surfaces.

-(1) Do not run carrier onto any elevator unless specifically authorized to do so.
+Maintain a safe distance, based on speed of travel, from the carrier or vehicle ahead; and keep the Personnel and Burden Carrier under control at all times. - 5.5.2 Yield the right of way to pedestrians, ambulances, fire trucks, or other carriers or vehicles in emergency situations. - 5.5.3 Do not pass another carrier or vehicle traveling in the same direction at intersections, blind spots, or at other dangerous locations. - 5.5.4 Keep a clear view of the path of travel, observe other traffic and personnel, and maintain a safe clearance. - 5.5.5 Slow down and sound the audible warning device at cross aisles and other locations where visibility is obstructed. - 5.5.6 Ascend or descend grades slowly. - 5.5.7 Avoid turning, if possible, and use extreme caution on grades, ramps, or inclines; normally travel straight up and down. - 5.5.8 Under all travel conditions the carrier shall be operated at a speed that will permit it to be brought to a stop in a safe manner. - 5.5.9 Make starts, stops, turns, or direction reversals in a smooth manner so as not to shift the load, endanger passengers, or overturn the carrier. - 5.5.10Do not indulge in dangerous activities, such as stunt driving or horseplay. - 5.5.11 Slow down when approaching, or on, wet or slippery surfaces. - 5.5.12Do not drive carrier onto any elevator unless specifically authorized to do so.
 Approach elevators slowly, and then enter squarely after the elevator car is properly leveled.
 Once on the elevator, neutralize the controls, shut off power, and set brakes.
-It is advisable that all other personnel leave the . elevator before a carrier is allowed to enter or leave.
+It is advisable that all other personnel leave the elevator before a carrier is allowed to enter or leave.

-(m) Avoid running over loose objects on the roadway surface.

-(n) Prior to negotiating turns, reduce speed to a safe level, turning hand steering wheel or tiller in a smooth, sweeping motion.

-506 LOADING

-(a) Handle only stable or safely arranged loads.
-When handling off-center loads which cannot be centered, operate with extra caution.

-(b) Handle only loads within the capacity of the Personnel and Burden Carrier as specified on the nameplate.

-(c) Handle loads exceeding the dimensions used to establish carrier capacity with extra caution.
-Stability and maneuverability may be adversely affected.

-OPERATING RESPONSIBILITIES continued ANSI B56.8-1981
+OPERATING RESPONSIBILITIES continued ANSI B56.8-1988